fossasia/eventyay-tickets/doc/administrator/installation.rst

    :language: ini

-Refer to :ref:`configure` for a full list of configuration options – the options above are only the ones you'll likely need to get started.
+Refer to :ref:`configure` for a full list of configuration options – the options above are only the ones you’ll likely need to get started.

 Step 5: Installation
 --------------------

-For your Python installation, you'll want to use a virtual environment to isolate the installation from system packages.
-Set up your virtual environment like this – you'll only have to run this command once (that is, only once per Python version – when you upgrade from Python 3.13 to 3.14, you'll need to remove the old ``venv`` directory and create it again the same way)::
+For your Python installation, you’ll want to use a virtual environment to isolate the installation from system packages.
+Set up your virtual environment like this – you’ll only have to run this command once (that is, only once per Python version – when you upgrade from Python 3.13 to 3.14, you’ll need to remove the old ``venv`` directory and create it again the same way)::

     $ python -m venv /var/pretalx/venv

-Now, activate the virtual environment – you'll have to run this command once per session whenever you're interacting with ``python``, ``pip`` or ``pretalx``::
+Now, activate the virtual environment – you’ll have to run this command once per session whenever you’re interacting with ``python``, ``pip`` or ``pretalx``::

     $ source /var/pretalx/venv/bin/activate